deathstar/QServCollect/readme.md

 QUICK SETUP
 -----------

-You can simply use the included binaries in the QServCollect-master/bins folder. please move the qserv osx or qserv linux executable into the root QServCollect-master folder, then run them so they can properly access all the files.
-If the x64 binaries are not compatible with your system (for example, if you have a 32 bit operating system, then please compile QServ yourself and create your own executable by following the steps below:
+You can simply use the included precompiled executables in the QServCollect-master/bins folder. please move the qserv osx or qserv linux executable into the root QServCollect-master folder and rename them qserv, then run them so QServ can properly access all the files.
+If the x64 executables are not compatible with your system (for example, if you have a 32 bit operating system, then please compile QServ yourself and create your own executable by following the steps below:

 1) Download QServ by [clicking here](https://codeload.github.com/deathstar/QServCollect/zip/master) or run "git clone https://github.com/deathstar/QServCollect.git" from command line (requires git): "sudo apt-get install git-all" or http://sourceforge.net/projects/git-osx-installer/